 Experience America’s founding documents up close!

-The National Constitution Center is proud to display one of the 12 surviving copies of the Bill of Rights starting in fall of 2014.
-The Museum of We the People will be the first institution in Pennsylvania to exhibit this historic document to the general public.
-It has been preserved as part of The New York Public Library's renowned research collection for over 100 years.
+The National Constitution Center is proud to display one of the 12 surviving copies of the Bill of Rights.
+The Museum of We the People is the first institution in Pennsylvania to exhibit this historic document to the general public.
+It has been preserved as part of The New York Public Library’s renowned research collection for over 100 years.

-The Bill of Rights will be displayed alongside a first edition Stone Engraving of the Declaration of Independence and a rare copy of the first public printing of the U.S. Constitution in the brand new George H.W.
+The Bill of Rights is displayed alongside a first edition Stone Engraving of the Declaration of Independence and a rare copy of the first public printing of the U.S. Constitution in the brand new George H.W.
 Bush Gallery.